-A delicate egg white bundt cake or Gugelhupf with raisins, almonds, and candied lemon peel, a recipe using leftover egg whites.
+This is a delicate egg white cake or Gugelhupf with raisins, almonds, and candied lemon peel, a recipe using leftover egg whites.

 As promised yesterday, this is the second recipe for the Saxon Bischopfskuchen, the egg white cake version with raisins, candied lemon peel, and almonds.
-The Orange Bundt Cake with Chocolate, Raisins and Almonds uses whole eggs, while today's version is a pure egg white recipe.
+The Orange Raisin Bundt Cake uses whole eggs, while today's version is a pure egg white recipe.

-It makes use of leftover egg whites: A great recipe for using up some of those many egg whites I always seem to have in my freezer.
-As I feel sorry to throw away so many of them, and as I am not a fan of egg white omelets, there is only the meringue left for me to use up some of them.
+It uses leftover egg whites.
+This is a great recipe for using up some of those many egg whites I always seem to have in my freezer.
+I feel sorry to throw away so many of them, and as I am not a fan of egg white omelets, there is only the meringue left for me to use up some of them.

-And from time to time, such an egg white cake, which is similar to the American angel food cake, but a bit richer and more interesting due to the addition of nuts, candied citrus peel, and dried fruit.
+From time to time, such as an egg white cake, which is similar to the American angel food cake but a bit richer and more interesting due to the addition of nuts, candied citrus peel, and dried fruit.

-So, if you like angel food cake, I think you will like this egg white recipe as well.
+So, if you like angel food cake, you will probably like this egg white recipe as well.

 Recipe ingredients

-- Other ingredients: Flour, unsalted butter, sugar, and baking powder.
-If you glaze the cake, you will need some icing sugar and a little bit of lemon juice.
+Other ingredients: flour, unsalted butter, sugar, and baking powder.
+If you glaze the cake, you need icing sugar and lemon juice.

 How to make egg white cake?

-Just like any other bundt cake, this bundt egg white cake is super easy to make.
+Like any other bundt cake, this egg white cake is super easy to make.

 Prepare the pan: